nishtalaaravind7/SC_decrypt/read_vscode.md

      ./decryptsub
 Now we use this command for running THE 10000 iterations in the code.

-After the code executes corectly we get "testOutput.txt" file which is present in the same directory.
+After code executes corectly we get "testOutput.txt" file which is present in the same directory.
 We can find the decrypted text and key.